 You know your body better than anybody, including how your weight is usually distributed.
 If you’ve ever tried to pull on a pair of jeans after Thanksgiving and Christmas only to discover they’re much tighter around the thighs, you’ll know that you tend to store new body fat on your thighs.

 Hormonal weight gain can look different from what you’re used to.
 Weight as a result of hormonal imbalances in women usually gets stored around the hips, stomach, or face.
 Men can expect to see hormonal weight gain around the abdominal area, which might result in a more pronounced gut.

 The cause of hormonal weight gain is an imbalance of hormones, but this can mean a range of things.
 Our body produces tons of hormones in any given week.
 Some of these hormones regulate our body’s natural rhythms, and some control our stress levels, sleep, and more.

 For men, hormonal weight gain often occurs as a result of high levels of cortisol (a stress hormone) in the body.
 In women, hormonal weight gain is largely related to either cortisol or estrogen.

 Cortisol is an incredibly useful hormone that controls our body’s fight or flight mode.
 We really needed it when our ancestors were running away from tigers.
 However, an overabundance of it can cause belly fat.

-Other typical causes of hormonal weight gain include thyroid hormone deficiency, insulin resistance, PCOS, leptin resistance, and androgen imbalance.
+Other typical causes of hormonal weight gain include thyroid hormone deficiency, insulin resistance, PCOS, leptin resistance, postpartum issues, and androgen imbalance.
 Menopause can also be to blame, with low levels of estrogen sometimes causing a slower metabolic rate and a decrease in lean body mass.